Ivan Craig

 Walter Ivan Sackville Craig (22 February 1912 - 7 March 1995) was a British actor, of Scottish descent, the son of Dr. Eric S. Craig and Dorothy Gertrude Craig (née Meldrum).

 Ivan Craig was born in Edinburgh.
-In 1940 he married Lilian May Davies, a fashion model, who later became Princess Lilian of Sweden.
-Soon after marrying they were separated by the war, when Craig was drafted into the army and posted to North Africa.
+In 1940 he married Lilian May Davies, a fashion model, who later became Princess Lilian, Duchess of Halland.
+Soon after marrying they were separated by World War II, when Craig was drafted into the army and posted to North Africa.
 They divorced amicably on 7 November 1947.